nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 Wait for AP statefulset rollout to finish and make sure that the new key pair certificates are used by all APs as described in [Verify Domain Certificates](#verify-domain-certificates).

-Upgrade the Helm release installed with the [database](../stable/database/README.md) chart using the new TLS secrets.
+Upgrade the Helm release installed with the [database](../stable/database) chart using the new TLS secrets.
-This will perform database Storage Manager (SM) statefulsets and Transaction Engine (TE) deployment rolling upgrade so make sure that you are having enough APs to prevent downtime.
+This will perform database Storage Manager (SM) statefulsets and Transaction Engine (TE) deployment rolling upgrade so make sure that you are having enough database processes to prevent downtime.

 ```bash
 helm upgrade database nuodb/database \